Georgia's Only Minority-Focused Research Program

 Nationally, only about 5 percent of patients enrolled in clinical trials are minorities.
 Georgia CaRES (Georgia Cancer Research) is helping to change that paradigm.
-Georgia CaRES is a National Cancer Institute-funded initiative—one of only 12 nationally—that aims
+Georgia CaRES is a National Cancer Center-funded initiative—one of only 12 nationally—that aims

 The Georgia CaRES partnership network includes: Augusta Oncology Associates, DeKalb Medical Center in Decatur, Georgia Cancer Center in Augusta, Phoebe Putney Memorial Hospital in Albany, Morehouse School of Medicine in Atlanta and University Cancer & Blood Center, LLC in Athens.

 The network also offers national pediatric cancer clinical trials right here in the